top of page

 The discovery of other galaxies led to the development of the Big Bang theory, which proposed that the universe began as a single point of infinite density and exploded outward to create the universe we see today.
 This theory explained the observed expansion of the universe and provided a comprehensive explanation for the origin and evolution of the cosmos.
 However, recent discoveries suggest that our Big Bang may not have been the only one.

 However there is a second explanation for a finite and flat universe, that doesn't have boundaries, edges or a center: A flat universe means that the geometry of space is Euclidean, meaning that parallel lines never meet and the angles of a triangle add up to 180 degrees.
 However, this on itself does not imply that the universe is infinite or has no boundaries.
-The universe could also have a non-trivial topology, such a Klein bottle (the blue bottle in the picture above), that makes it finite but still flat and without boundaries.
+The universe could also have a non-trivial topology, such a Klein bottle, that makes it finite but still flat and without boundaries.
 A non-trivial topology does not necessarily require extra spatial dimensions.
 It is possible to construct flat spaces with different topologies in the same number of dimensions, such as a torus or a Klein bottle in two dimensions.
 In this case we can expect the universe to be flat, finite and without boundaries.

 Currently, there are three possible shapes for a finite universe: flat, closed, and open.
 A flat universe is one where space is Euclidean and parallel lines never meet.
 A closed universe is one where space is curved like the surface of a sphere, and parallel lines eventually converge.
 An open universe is one where space is negatively curved like a saddle, and parallel lines diverge.
 Observations of the cosmic microwave background radiation, as well as other cosmological data, suggest that the universe is flat with a high degree of accuracy.
 However, it is fair to say that our physics theories are still in their infancy and a lot more research is required to conclusively answer these questions.